apache/nuttx/configs/flipnclick-pic32mz/README.txt

   The outputs from these pins is 3.3V.
 You will need to connect RS232 transceiver to get the signals to RS232 levels (or connect to the USB virtual COM port in the case of UART0).

+  STATUS: I have been unable to get the RS-232 Click to work in the mikroBUS A slot.
+The PIC32MZ does not receive serial input.
+It appears that there is an error in the some documentation:  Either RG9 is not connect to UART4_RX or the PPS bit definitions are documented incorrectly for UART4.

+  Switching to UART3 eliminates the problem and the serial console is fully functional.

 SPI
 ===